 Le Vieux Comptoir

 The restaurant specialises in Fondue Savoyarde, which originates from the Savoie region in the French Alps.
-And although skiing holidays might be off the cards this year, that doesn’t mean you can’t enjoy a taste of the Alps right here in London.

 Where: 26-28 Moxon Street, Marylebone Village, W1U 4EU